-The people in Tulsa saw the advantage of having a medical school, so they were supportive of that, and that really became very critical when the governor tried to close us down.
-And, what happened is Governor Bellmon, was the governor at that time-and it really crystalized everything in Tulsa, it brought everybody closer together.
-And it kind of meshed us in Tulsa.
-We do want the medical school.
+The people in Tulsa saw the advantage of having a medical school, and so they were supportive of that, and that really became very critical when the governor tried to close us down.
+And, what happened is, and probably was, it was one of those deals-Governor Bellmon, was the governor at that time-and it really crystalized everything in Tulsa, it brought everybody closer together.
+And it kind of meshed us in Tulsa as far as okay, we do want the medical school.
 We do want it to be successful.
 Yes, maybe I need to help them financially, maybe I need to help them do different things.
-So, it really helped us with what the Governor did, but also, had we not pulled together as a community, the medical school would have been closed.
-It would have moved back to Oklahoma City.
-The Chancellor for Higher Education, E. T. Dunlap, wanted the OSU school [ed. note: the osteopathic school became part of Oklahoma State University (OSU)] to be the only school in Tulsa.
+So, in a way it really helped us with what the Governor did, but also, had we not pulled together as a community, the medical school would have been closed.
+It would have moved back to Oklahoma City and we'd have been left with the osteopathic school.
+The Chancellor for Higher Education, E. T. Dunlap, wanted the OSU school to be the only school in Tulsa.
 He did not want another medical school here that would be in competition with the OSU school.
 He was very supportive.
-In fact, he called me right after I bought the campus, he told me that the next time he saw me that I would be in McAlester.
+In fact, he told me right after I bought the campus, he told me that the next time he saw me that I would be in McAlester.
 I have found out that over the years I wasn't the only one that he made that comment to.
+That apparently was one of his favorite comments to make.

-So, there were people who didn't want us for that reason.
+So, there were people who didn't want us for that reason, political position.
+There were people who didn't want to send that position from the Health Sciences Center, but plenty of people here in Tulsa wanted the school.
 The other thing, Marty, as you remember, for the first several years almost all of the teaching was done by volunteer faculty because we didn't have faculty.
 A couple departments only had chairmen or interim chairmen in those positions.
-So all the teaching, almost all of the teaching was done by volunteer faculty.
+So, all the teaching, almost all of the teaching was done by volunteer faculty.
+And we never paid them anything.
 They were used to teaching because they had residents, so we interjected seventeen medical students, and they just picked it up and it carried forward.
-Over the years that's changed as we've hired full-time faculty, we had to mainly for accreditation reasons, but in the beginning, thousands and thousands of hours were donated by different physicians.
+Over the years that's changed as we've hired full-time faculty, we've had to mainly for accreditation reasons, but in the beginning, thousands and thousands of hours were donated by different physicians.
 In their practice, they would have residents, they would have medical students, so it worked out.